oasis-tcs/openc2-transf-odxl/openc2-odxl.md

 Topic : `/openc2/{version}/`
 More specifically, for version 1.0 of the openc2 language standards, v1_0 shall be used as version.
 Openc2 messages shall be published to topics starting with /openc2/v1_0

-Unless otherwise mentioned in the message definition, the default format for messages over OpenDXL shall be json.
+Unless otherwise mentioned in the message definition, the default format for messages over OpenDXL shall be JSON.
 For any other serialization format, the field "content-type" of OpenDXL messaging MUST indicate the serialization used for the message.
 The specification does not mandate a serialization format as long as the consumer is able to successfully interpret the the serialization identifier.

 OpenC2 communications over OpenDXL must use OpenDXL message version 3 or higher